 If your company was not incorporated in Iowa, but you wish to do business there, you need to apply for an Iowa Certificate of Authority.

-Known as Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in Iowa.
+Iowa Foreign Qualification allows a company formed in Delaware or any other state to legally transact business in Iowa.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

-The Iowa Secretary of State requires you to complete an Application for Certificate of Authority, which involves a fee of $100, regardless of whether your company is an LLC or corporation.
+The Iowa Secretary of State requires you to complete an Application for an Iowa Certificate of Authority, which involves a fee of $100, regardless of whether your company is an LLC or corporation.

-All entities must also include a Certificate of Good Standing (known as a Certificate of Existence in Iowa) from your home state, dated within the past 90 days.
+If an entity would like to apply for foreign qualification in Iowa, a Certificate of Good Standing (known as a Certificate of Existence in Iowa) is required from your home state, dated within the past 90 days.

 You must also appoint and list an Iowa Registered Agent.
 The Registered Agent must be maintained at all times.
 We can provide this service at a cost of just $99/year.